Quick Start Guide

 Can I use this setup for baseball and softball?
 Yes — adjust camera positions and router power for your field size.
 Use more powerful routers for larger baseball fields.

 Is this beginner-friendly?
 Absolutely — start with one camera and a tablet, then add cameras as you learn.
+The Mevo Multicam app walks you through connecting your first camera.

 Detailed Setup & How-To